How to audit your Google Ads account like a pro

 How are audiences being used across the account?
 Geddes says that audiences are are so useful and so much reporting and audience bid adjustments can be used with several types of automated bidding.

-Geddes wraps up discussing ad extensions and closing out the audit.
-He discusses presenting the audit to the clients, and how some can be 10 pages or even 100 pages.
-He concludes by reminding us that not every client will read the audit who understands your level of knowledge.
+But what’s important to remember is that not every client who reads the audit will have your level of PPC knowledge.
 They simply want to know what to do.
-What are the important highlights and recommendations?
+So focus on the important highlights and recommendations.